COVID-19 Vaccination Service

 • A loss of or change in your normal sense of taste or smell

 If you have any other COVID-19 symptoms, even mild ones, you should stay at home until 48 hours after your symptoms are mostly or fully gone and avoid contact with other people, especially people at higher risk from COVID-19.
-Do these even if you are up to date with your COVID-19 vaccination, or had COVID-19 in the past.
+Do these even if you are up to date with your COVID-19 vaccination or you've had COVID-19 in the past.

 I had a bad reaction to the COVID-19 vaccination, what do I do?

 If you're having a medical emergency, please contact 112 or 999.
 Otherwise, please contact your GP or pharmacist where you got your vaccination.
-You can report a suspected adverse reaction to the COVID-19 vaccine.
+You can report a suspected adverse reaction to the COVID-19 vaccination.
 Visit www.hpra.ie/report and scroll to the COVID-19 Adverse Reaction online or paper form.

 **Calls may be recorded for training purposes, hours of operation: 8.30am to 7pm Monday to Friday, 8.45am to 5pm on Saturday and Sunday and 9am to 4pm on public holidays.

-Information correct at time of publication (2pm 11/09/2023)
+Information correct at time of publication (12/04/2024)